saucelabs/sauce-docs/docs/api-testing/use-cases/key-value.md

    <img src={useBaseUrl('img/api-testing/kv-examples/kv-load.png')} alt="load method for K/V store component"/>

    In this step, you retrieve the Key/Value pair from the store.
-In this example, we assign the retrieved value to the variable `kvprods`.
+In this example, assign the retrieved value to the variable `kvprods`.

 8. Click **Save Changes**.